Tipping in Costa Rica

 Should I Tip In Colones or USD?

-It doesn’t really matter, but I think it is best to tip in local currency if you have it.
+It doesn’t matter if you tip in colones or dollars, but when you can, I think it is best to tip in local currency if you have it.
 This saves the person you are tipping a trip to the bank to exchange the money, possibly incurring bank fees on the tip.
+Euros are not generally used in Costa Rica, so I would not tip in Euros.

 If you only have dollars and want to tip, by all means, do not let that stop you!